 Father Alfred Mantle died in Perth in 1932 and their mother died in Perth in 1951.

 WW2 was to bring another tragedy to the Mantle family.
-Frank lost in life in 1942 and was buried in Egypt.
+Frank lost died in 1942 and was buried in Egypt.
 Frank had married in Perth in 1941.
-Youngest brother Peter also enlisted into AIF, and fortunately Peter survived.
+Youngest brother Peter also enlisted into AIF, fortunately Peter survived.

 Alfred (Norman) Mantle married in Sydney on 9 January 1942 to Edwina Geraldine Pretty.

-The above notices were printed in April 1945 West Australian Newpapers.
+The above notices were printed in April 1945 West Australian Newspapers.